-The Lee County Seat is situated in Bishopville plus the county government website is unknown
+The County Seat of government is situated in Bishopville plus the county government website is unknown

-Cities and towns to be found in Lee county include Bishopville, Lynchburg.
+Cities and towns located in the county include Bishopville, Lynchburg.

-Lee County does have Federal Census Schedules to aid in finding out about your family tree.
+County census records consists of Federal Census Schedules to aid in finding out about your family tree.
 Federal Population Schedules are available for 1910, 1920, 1930, 1940.